 Ross County manager Derek Adams was "devastated" by the decision to award Inverness the penalty which won the Highland derby.

-Mihael Kovacevic's challenge on Charlie Taylor resulted in a spot-kick and Billy McKay converted to give the hosts a 2-1 victory.
+Mihael Kovacevic's challenge on Charlie Taylor resulted in a spot-kick and

 "Hugely disappointed to lose a derby match," Adams told BBC Scotland.

 "I think a draw would've been fair but they've managed to win with a major decision going against us."

 Adams reviewed the action after a tempestuous match and thought the challenge from Kovacevic had been "well timed".

 "I've seen it on the television and [it was] never a penalty kick," insisted the County boss.